adityasahugit/Fetch-Rewards-Coding-Exercise/README.md

 ## Third: Evaluate Data Quality Issues in the Data Provided

-Detailed evaluation of the Data Quality Issues can be found inside the [data_quality](https://github.com/adityasahugit/Fetch-Rewards-Coding-Exercise/tree/main/data_quality) folder which contains Python notebooks using Jupyter Notebook for analysis of each of the json.
+Detailed evaluation of the Data Quality Issues can be found inside the [data_quality](https://github.com/adityasahugit/Fetch-Rewards-Coding-Exercise/tree/main/data_quality) folder which contains Jupyter Notebook(Python scripts) for analysis of individual json.

 Also new structured json files can be found inside the [new_data](https://github.com/adityasahugit/Fetch-Rewards-Coding-Exercise/tree/main/data_quality/new_data) folder